Siddy212/canvas-es-de/README.md

    - `19.5:9`
    - `1:1`

-- `Theme Variant` - Backdrop features combinations of a grid/carousel system view and a textlist/grid gamelist view.
+- `Theme Variant` - Canvas features combinations of a grid/carousel system view and a textlist/grid gamelist view.
 Additionally, two styles of system logos are available: Art or Icons.
 All variants will scale the size of the gamelist and the amount of metadata shown based on the selected font size. `Large` and `X-Large` will reduce metadata shown on all screens:

    - `Art Grid - Textlist` - A system grid of game art with a simple text list with metadata for games.